qr0n/dental-work/README.md

    - All dates are considered valid if they match DD/MM/YYYY
    - Time is merely a mortal construct anyway

+4. **Code base may be restructured at any moment please consult 😭**

 ## 📜 Usage Scrolls

 1. Compile the ancient texts: